enlightn/enlightn-docs/security/eval-analyzer.md

 4. Using `eval` can prevent the evaluated code and the code surrounding it from being optimised by Opcache and/or by a JIT compiler.
 5. `eval` code is unreadable and your IDE will not recognize or format the code.

 In a nutshell, `eval` is bad for security, performance, code readability and debugging.
-We have spoken.

 ## How To Fix